 You’re not so keen on skiing, but what about sledding and snow tubing?

 Sledding is the perfect activity for families that want a bit of a rush without the learning curve of skiing.
 You don’t even need to go to a special location to do it: Simply find a hill (like Firecracker Hill in Telluride) and slide down it.

 If you’d rather do something a little more planned, check out the various slopes throughout the state, including Frisco Adventure Park.
 This adventure park includes 1,200-foot snow tubing lanes that are lit, so you can even do it at night.

-Guests of C Lazy U Ranch can experience a variety of popular winter activities right on site – from relaxing, pampering experiences at the Lazy You Spa and enjoying a hot coco in front of the crackling fire to channeling your inner Olympian with the ice luge and taking a guided magnificent horseback riding trip!
+Guests of C Lazy U Ranch can experience a variety of popular winter activities right on site – from relaxing, pampering experiences at the Lazy You Spa and enjoying a hot cocoa in front of the crackling fire to whizzing down the snow tubing hill and taking a guided magnificent horseback riding trip!